-Setting the find_only parameter to True will make Avocado look for the asset in the cache, but will not attempt to download it if the asset is not available.
-The asset download can be done prior to the test execution using the command-line avocado assets fetch avocado-instrumented.
+Setting the find\only parameter to True will make Avocado look for the asset in the cache, but will not attempt to download it if the asset is not available.
+The asset download can be done prior to the test execution using the command-line avocado assets fetch INSTRUMENTED.